meakashdash/express-manager/Readme.md

 # Example Directory Structure

-After generating a user module, your directory structure will look like this:
+After generating files, your directory structure will look like one of these, depending on your chosen organization mode:

+- By Module: Groups related files (model, controller, router) for each module in its own directory.
 ```sh

 project-directory/